escapin/ElectionManager/README.md

 ### Notes

-* The date and time on the web page are displayed in the user's machine timezone, whereas the UTC timezone is used on the server side.
+* At client side date and time are displayed in the user's machine timezone, whereas at server side the UTC timezone is used.
-* Since the system is designed to run on https, running the system on http allows the transmission of passwords as plaintext.
+* Passwords are transmitted in plaintext to the server, unless the system runs on https.